 Looking for the chance to play an active role in healthcare policy, nursing education, and program development?
 The Clinical Nurse Specialist (CNS) DNP may be right up your alley.
 If you’ve already determined that the DNP is right for you, skip ahead to our program listings.
-But if you’d like some background on this program, including information on the CNS vs. NP, certification requirements, typical curricula, and examples of DNP capstone projects, read on!
+But if you’d like some background on this program, including information on the CNS vs. NP, certification requirements, typical curricula, and examples of CNS DNP capstone projects, read on!

 Becoming a Clinical Nurse Specialist